 Note: In case of absconding in UAE by the visitor, it is the responsibility of the sponsor of the visa (travel agency, friends, family) to report the case to GDRFA as soon as possible.

-There can be instances when an employee finds their name on the absconding list, even though they may not agree with it.
-This could be due to genuine reasons, or perhaps they had already informed the employer of their absence.
 In such cases, the employee can approach the Ministry of Human Resources and Emiratisation (MoHRE) with proof and request that their name be removed from the list.
 Here are the steps:

-The employee must immediately contact MoHRE and explain their situation.
+1. Contact the authority: The employee must immediately contact MoHRE and explain their situation.

-Simply explaining the situation will not be enough.
+2. Provide the evidence: Simply explaining the situation will not be enough.
 The employee must provide strong evidence, such as communication attempts with the employer, genuine reasons for absence, notice to the employer, etc.

-If the employer refuses to withdraw the case, a legal consultant can help handle the situation better and resolve the issue while protecting the employee’s rights.
+3. Consult a legal expert: If the employer refuses to withdraw the case, a legal consultant can help handle the situation better and resolve the issue while protecting the employee’s rights.

-In case of an employee visa overstay, it is advisable to pay any due fines.
+4. Pay any fines: In case of an employee visa overstay, it is advisable to pay any due fines.

-If the employer is convinced or if the employee wins the case, the absconding case with MoHRE will be cancelled.
+5. Status removal: If the employer is convinced or if the employee wins the case, the absconding case with MoHRE will be cancelled.

 Sometimes, there may be an unforeseen situation due to which the visitor had to overstay.
 In such cases, an attempt can be made to clear one’s name from the absconding list with the GDRFA: